2014 Saint Martin's Gala

-Lidia’s Pittsburgh in Pittsburgh, Pennsylvania; and
+Lidia’s Pittsburgh, in Pittsburgh,

 An Italian immigrant and devoted Catholic, Lidia and her family arrived in North Bergan, New Jersey from Trieste, Italy when she was 12 years old, sponsored by Catholic Charities of New York.
 Says Lidia, “The Catholic Charities brought us here to New York; we had no one.
 They found a home for us.
 They found a job for my father.
 And ultimately we settled.
 And I am the perfect example that if you give somebody a chance, especially here in the United States, one can find the way.”

 Lidia is actively involved in community service and is well known for giving freely of her time and knowledge.
 We are thrilled that she has chosen to share herself with Saint Martin's on behalf of our students.

 Thank you, Lidia.
 We can't wait to hear your signature line…

 "Tutti a tavola a mangiare!"

 Gala receipts benefit SMU scholarship funds

 The Saint Martin’s Gala is a celebration of hospitality and

 community.
 It's a time to see old friends, renew acquaintances,

 savor delicious food and wine, and be entertained.
 But the